 - □ Common open space shall be a minimum of 12.5% of the site.
 Passive open space shall not be more than [TBD]% of the site. - When vehicular areas are located between dwellings and common open space, clearly defined pathways shall be provided to enhance pedestrian safety.
-Pathway surface shall be clearly marked and differentiated from the vehicular area with paint or alternative paving material. - □ Common open space shall have a minimum dimension of 20 ft at the narrowest part. - □ Walkways are required between dwellings and common open space.
+Pathway surface shall be clearly marked and differentiated from the vehicular area with paint or alternative paving material. - □ Common open space shall have a minimum width or depth of 20 ft. - □ Walkways are required between dwellings and common open space.